 What will I learn?

 You can take your first steps by learning all of the basic cookery methods and food and beverage service skills on the level 1 and 2 programmes.
-You could also have the opportunity to supervise a kitchen team in McLeods Restaurant and learn about recipe development, food sourcing and production.
+You could also have the opportunity to supervise a kitchen team and learn about recipe development, food sourcing and production.
 Progress further onto a level 3 qualification where you'll learn supervisory skills too.

 Find out the difference between a Hospitality & Catering course and a study programme below.

 Why choose a MidKent College Hospitality & Catering study programme?

 Our Hospitality & Catering lecturers are all industry professionals, and so are best placed to aid you towards your career in the hospitality and catering industry.
 Your study programme will also focus on your English and maths skills, so you'll be more confident when you enter employment.
 You'll also complete work experience, so you'll have those key practical skills employers are looking for in any potential employee.